Bronco Billy: Production

 Eastwood and Locke blamed each other for the film's commercial underperformance.

-Eastwood received Dennis Hackin and Neal Dobrofsky's script and decided to make the film with longtime companion Locke.
+Clint Eastwood received Dennis Hackin and Neal Dobrofsky's script and decided to make the film with longtime companion Sondra Locke.
 The film was shot in two months in the Boise metropolitan area in the fall of 1979.
 Additional filming took place in Eastern Oregon and Manhattan.
 Filmed on a low budget of $5 million, it finished two to four weeks ahead of schedule.

 Soundtrack

-The soundtrack, which was headlined by Merle Haggard and Ronnie Milsap, also featured singing by Eastwood himself.
+The soundtrack album, released on Elektra Records and headlined by Merle Haggard and Ronnie Milsap, also featured singing by Eastwood himself.
+Haggard's "Misery and Gin" was a number one country hit, followed by "Bar Room Buddies", a duet with Clint Eastwood, which reached number 3 on the Billboard Hot Country Songs chart.

-Critical reception
+Reception

-Eastwood has cited Bronco Billy as being one of the most affable shoots of his career, and biographer Richard Schickel has argued that the character of Bronco Billy is his most self-referential work.
+Eastwood has cited Bronco Billy as being one of the most affable shoots of his career, and biographer Richard Schickel has argued that the character of Bronco Billy McCoy is his most self-referential work.
 The film was a modest commercial hit, but was appreciated by critics.
 Janet Maslin of The New York Times believed the film was "the best and funniest Clint Eastwood movie in quite a while," praising Eastwood's directing and the way he intricately juxtaposes the old West and the new.

-Box office performance

 Although the film grossed four to five times its cost (some $25 million) during its United States theatrical release, Eastwood considered it insufficient.